hongfz16/EVA3D/README.md

 ## Acknowledgements

 This study is supported by NTU NAP, MOE AcRF Tier 2 (T2EP20221-0033), and under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).

+This project is built on source codes shared by [StyleSDF](https://github.com/royorel/StyleSDF).